mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

     };
 ```

 At this point, `flake.nix` should [look like this](https://gitlab.com/mtlynch/fuzz-xpdf/-/blob/03-dev-shell/flake.nix).

-I enter the shell by typing `nix develop`:
+I enter my Nix dev shell by typing `nix develop`:

 ```bash
 $ nix develop
 GNU Wget 1.21.4 built on linux-gnu.
 ```

 The "GNU Wget" output is from `shellHook` which prints the version numbers of the tools available within the shell.
-Within the shell, the `honggfuzz` binary is also available:
+The `honggfuzz` binary is also available:

 ```bash
 $ honggfuzz --help 2>&1 | head -n 1